Mount Whitney: Exploration history

-In July 1864, the members of the California Geological Survey named the peak after Josiah Whitney, the State Geologist of California and benefactor of the survey.
+In July 1864, the members of the California Geological Survey named the peak, the contiguous United States' highest summit, after Josiah Whitney, the state geologist of California and sponsor of the survey.
 During the same expedition, geologist Clarence King attempted to climb Whitney from its west side, but stopped just short.
 In 1871, King returned to climb what he believed to be Whitney, but having taken a different approach, he actually summited nearby Mount Langley.
 Upon learning of his mistake in 1873, King finally completed his own first ascent of Whitney, but did so a month too late to be first.
-On August 18, 1873, Charles Begole, A. H. Johnson, and John Lucas, all of nearby Lone Pine, had become the first to reach the contiguous United States' highest summit.
+On August 18, 1873, Charles Begole, A. H. Johnson, and John Lucas, all of nearby Lone Pine, had become the first to reach the summit.
 As they climbed the mountain during a fishing trip to nearby Kern Canyon, they called the mountain Fisherman's Peak.

 In 1881, Smithsonian Astrophysical Observatory founder Samuel Pierpont Langley remained on the summit for some time, making daily observations of the solar heat.
 Accompanying Langley in 1881 was another party consisting of Judge William B. Wallace of Visalia, W. A. Wright and Reverend Frederick Wales.
 In his memoirs, Wallace wrote, "The Pi Ute [Paiute] Indians called Mount Whitney Too-man-i-goo-yah, which means 'the very old man.'
 They believe that the Great Spirit who presides over the destiny of their people once had his home in that mountain."
 The spelling Too-man-i-goo-yah is a transliteration from the indigenous Paiute Mono language.
-Other variations are Too-man-go-yah and Tumanguya.
+Another variation is Too-man-go-yah.

 In 1891, the United States Geological Survey's Board on Geographic Names decided to recognize the name Mount Whitney.
 Despite losing out on their preferred name, Lone Pine residents financed the first trail to the summit, engineered by Gustave Marsh, and completed on July 22, 1904.
 Four days later, the new trail enabled the first recorded death on Whitney.
 Having hiked the trail, U.S. Bureau of Fisheries employee Byrd Surby was struck and killed by lightning while eating lunch on the summit.
 In response, Marsh began work on the stone hut that became the Smithsonian Institution Shelter, completing it in 1909.